Unified Disturbance Aware Safe Kinematic Control for Closed-Architecture Robots: Proposed Framework

 From the definition of derivative, Assumption \ref{asm1}, and \eqref{eq_18}, the disturbance estimation error bound of ESO is

-As mentioned in \cite{chen2023robust}, although \eqref{eq:RCBF_ErrorBound} is derived in the discrete-time domain, the disturbance estimation error bound obtained from it is still the same as that from the continuous-time domain.
-Since we need to utilize the disturbance estimation error bound in the continuous-time domain, \(T_s\) should be small, such as 0.1 ms, in our experiment setting. \(\omega_{o_i}\) in the discrete-time domain needs to be converted from the continuous-time domain through Z-transform.
+{\begin{rem} As mentioned in \cite{chen2023robust}, although \eqref{eq:RCBF_ErrorBound} is derived in the discrete-time domain, the disturbance estimation error bound obtained from it remains consistent in the continuous-time domain.
+According to \eqref{eq:RCBF_ErrorBound}, the error bound is directly proportional to the sampling time $T_s$.
+Therefore, $T_s$ should be sufficiently small to yield a tight and effective safety bound.
+In our experiment setting, $T_s$ is set to $1$ ms (corresponding to the $1$ kHz hardware control loop), which is small enough to guarantee safety without introducing excessive conservatism. \(\omega_{o_i}\) in the discrete-time domain is converted from the continuous-time domain through the Z-transform. \end{rem}}

-\begin{theorem} Given the system \eqref{eq:RCBF_dynamics} and the ESO in \eqref{eq: ESO} under Assumption \ref{asm1}, any controller \(u(x)\in K_{\text{rcbf}}\) renders the set \(\mathcal{C}_s\) forward invariant for system \eqref{eq:RCBF_dynamics}, where {
+\begin{theorem} Given the system \eqref{eq:RCBF_dynamics} and the ESO in \eqref{eq: ESO} under Assumption \ref{asm1}, any controller \(u(x)\in K_{\text{rcbf}}\) renders the set \(\mathcal{C}_s\) forward invariant for system \eqref{eq:RCBF_dynamics}, where

-\(|L_{\bar{g}} L_{\psi}^{r-1} h(x)|\) denotes the absolute value of each element,} and \(\Gamma(\omega_o, T_s)=[\Gamma_1(\omega_{o_1},T_s), \cdots, \Gamma_n(\omega_{o_n},T_s)]^T\). \end{theorem}
+\(|L_{\bar{g}} L_{\psi}^{r-1} h(x)|\) denotes the absolute value of each element, and \(\Gamma(\omega_o, T_s)=[\Gamma_1(\omega_{o_1},T_s), \cdots, \Gamma_n(\omega_{o_n},T_s)]^T\). \end{theorem}

-\begin{proof} {From Theorem \ref{Th_RCBFwithf}, we need to prove \(h_r(x)\geq 0\), \(\forall t>0\).
-Substituting \eqref{eq:h_derivative} and \eqref{eq:RCBF_ErrorBound} into \eqref{eq:h_r} yields }
+\begin{proof} From Theorem \ref{Th_RCBFwithf}, we need to prove \(h_r(x)\geq 0\), \(\forall t>0\).
+Substituting \eqref{eq:h_derivative} and \eqref{eq:RCBF_ErrorBound} into \eqref{eq:h_r} yields